pbevans1/portfolio/README.md

 Getting Started:
 Clone this repository 'git clone https://github.com/pbevans1/portfolio.git'

+Change into the 'portfolio/' directory by entering 'cd portfolio'.

 Once the download is complete you have several options to build the project.
     1. Recommended: enter 'make build-all' at the command prompt.